dotlang/language/README.md

 - Functions should have an output type (there is no `void`).
 If they don't return anything, you can use `this` as their return type which means current class.
 If a function is defined using `this`, compiler will automatically add `return this` to the function.
 - We can have `INum create(INum a, INum b) { if(x) return a.new() else return return b.new();}`
 and call it: `auto x = create($ComplexNumber, $NormalNumber);`
+- All class fields are private.
+They don't need a prefix.

 ##Operators